brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 - Senses the supply voltage to disable the fan when the battery voltage is low
 - Can either use trim pots or fixed resistors to adjust motor current limits
 - Better schematic readability
-- Expanded the expansion port
+- Expanded the expansion port and developed a light accessory that plugs into it
+- Optimized some of the part selection for production

 ## Design synopsis